 Deferment: First-time freshmen, transfer students, or readmitted students who wish to defer their enrollment in the institution once they have been completely admitted.

 - Students who received concurrent enrollment credits as high school students are still considered first time freshmen.

-- Application for Deferred Admission must be submitted by the third week of the semester in which the deferment will begin.
+Students may request a Leave of Absence or Deferment for a maximum of seven (7) consecutive semesters (including summers).
+The Leave of Absence form must be submitted by the third week of the semester in which the Leave of Absence will begin.

 - Military service

-- If a student is granted Deferred Admission, the student will not be required to apply for readmission as long as s/he registers for classes within seven semesters.
+- Students that are granted a Leave of Absence or Deferment, will not be required to apply for readmission as long as s/he registers for classes in the semester of their designated return.

 - Out-of state tuition waivers can not be deferred, but students granted such a waiver who defer their admission will receive first priority for such a waiver upon their return, pending eligibility and program restrictions.

 - Students can designate someone to act on their behalf while they are away from school. (register for classes, work with financial aid, etc.)